-- external competitiveness the midpoint of the salary range for each position is near the average midpoint for similar positions at comparable companies and - internal equity each position's grade in the unit's hierarchy of positions accurately reflects its relative "value".
+- 1. external competitiveness-the midpoint of the salary range for each position is near the average midpoint for similar positions at comparable companies and - 2. internal equity-each position's grade in the unit's hierarchy of positions accurately reflects its relative "value".

-The data used in developing and adjusting salary structures are obtained from surveys coordinated by independent consultants, with each unit having its own sources of relevant data.
+The data used in developing and adjusting salary structures are obtained from surveys coordinated by independent consultants.

-The Committee makes decisions on salary increases and, occasionally - when business conditions dictate - salary decreases.
+The Committee makes decisions on salary increases and, occasionally-when business conditions dictate-salary decreases.
 When we determine salary increases, the highest weighting is given to performance; but other factors are also considered, such as experience and time in position.
 Once an executive officer's salary has passed the midpoint for the position, increases seldom exceed amounts necessary to maintain the salary near the midpoint, assuming performance merits such increases.
 Therefore, incentive opportunities provide the primary basis for significant increases in compensation.
 The salaries shown for the officers named in the Summary Compensation Table reflect the results of salary reviews and related actions taken by the Committee.